 When we advertised the role of Research Coordinator we expected some people to ask about the job and see whether it might fit with them.
 What we didn’t expect was the level of interest in why we are wanting to conduct research in VET in the first place.

 This idea is one that has been discussed in Fortress Learning for some years, but it was only recently that the commitment was made to explore it further.
-During a recent visit to China, our Manager, Bryan West, had the opportunity to meet with a number of people at both the academic and frontline of VET in that nation.
+During a 2017 visit to China, our Founder, Bryan West, had the opportunity to meet with a number of people at both the academic and frontline of VET in that nation.
 (This article will include some photos from that visit.)
 What emerged was:

 - a shared interest in exploring some questions that are fundamental to the future of quality vocational education and training

-- The realisation that an internal research agenda fits well within Fortress Learning’s next phase of Strategic Development.
+- the realisation that an internal research agenda fits well within Fortress Learning’s next phase of Strategic Development.